 Where there’s art, you’ll find galleries.
 The Red Deer Museum + Art Gallery has rotating art exhibits and offers drop in family-friendly art classes every Saturday.
 The city also operates the Viewpoint Gallery and the Corridor Community Gallery, which display the works of established and emerging artists.
 The Kiwanis Gallery at the Red Deer Public Library has rotating exhibits from the Alberta artists and is operating by the Red Deer Arts Council.

-There is also a large number of private art galleries in the city.
+There is also many private art galleries in the city.
 The First Friday of every month is a special time to explore Red Deer’s public and private art galleries.
-It’s basically a free Friday night art party with exhibit openings, opportunities to meet artists, and enjoy live music.
+It is a free Friday night art party with exhibit openings,opportunities to meet artists, and enjoy live music.

 Explore the City’s Public Art

-You’ll find public art all over the city — sculptures, murals, and ghosts.
+You will find public art all over the city — sculptures, murals, and ghosts.
 Red Deer’s ghosts are life sized bronze sculptures of historical figures that are scattered about downtown Red Deer.
-The city has one of the largest life sized bronze collections in Canada.
+The city has one of the largest life-sized bronze collections in Canada.

 Open Studio Days

-Once a year the Red Deer Arts Council coordinates and event that allows a large number of artists open their studios to visitors.
+Once a year the Red Deer Arts Council coordinates an event that allows many artists open their studios to visitors.
 Open Studio Days is a chance to meet local artists, witness live demonstrations, and learn about their creative process.
 You can watch artists work with clay, ceramics, silk painting, watercolours, pastels, oils, bead making, stained glass, and so much more.

 Take In a Performance